scalableinternetservices/ucsb_website/_slide_src/11_rdbms_scaling.md

 * May not scale with the number of users (e.g., increased load to authentication service)
 * Transactions across services do not exist
-* Consistent DB snapshots accross services do not exist
+* Consistent DB snapshots across services do not exist

 ---